JeffersonLab/clas12alignment/dc/README.md

 The tab displays the relevant distributions for the selected electron tracks.

 #### Nominal
-This tab display histogram of the z-vertex distribution, fit and time residuals for each angular bin and sector.
+This tab displays histograms of the z-vertex distributions, fit and time residuals for each angular bin and sector.
 * Z-vertex histograms: the picture below shows an example of a typical distribution for data taken with the 5cm-long LH2 target cell.
 The three peaks correspond to the cell windows and to a superinsulation foil.
 The distributionn is fit to the sum of three Gaussians corresponding describing the windows and foil, plus a fourth broader gaussian describing the background from residual gas or badly reconstructed tracks.
 To ensure a good fit convergence, the 3 peak sigma are set to be the same and the distance between the peaks is constrained to the known values from the target geometry.
 The fit parameters are:
   * amp: height of the downstream cell window peak,
   * mean: mean of the downstream cell window peak (to be compared with the nominal of 0.5 cm),